Read as much or as little of this as you want

 As I do work full-time and travel a lot, for the foreseeable future, this business definitely qualifies as a part-time endeavor.
 When I come home each day I check for activity and address it accordingly.
 If I know I am going to be unable to respond or ship, I will post a notice on both the home and shipping pages stating when I will be shipping.

-Thankfully, traffic has grown over the last four years but is usually still manageable so my response time is pretty good.
+Thankfully, traffic has grown over the last five years but is usually still manageable so my response time is pretty good.

 If you have any suggestions or comments, and certainly if you find anything unsatisfactory, please let me know immediately so I have an opportunity to correct it.
 Please check the Contacts, FAQ's, and Shipping & Returns for more details, I will be adding to and changing them periodically.